Gabriel Said Reynolds

 At Notre Dame Prof. Reynolds teaches classes including “Foundations of Theology,” “Islam and Christian Theology,” “The Quran and Its Relation to the Bible,” “The Holy Land,” and “Islamic Origins.”
-For the year 2016-2017 Prof. Reynolds is a fellow at the Institute of Advanced Studies in Nantes, France.
+For the year 2016-2017 Prof. Reynolds was a fellow at the Institute of Advanced Studies in Nantes, France.
 Prof. Reynolds has conducted research and delivered lectures in cities throughout the Middle East, including Cairo, Jerusalem, Beirut, Damascus, Ankara, and Tehran.
-In his spare time he follows Notre Dame football, plays soccer, and watches science fiction movies.
+In his spare time, he follows Notre Dame football, plays soccer, and watches science fiction movies.

 227 Malloy Hall